 Cairo is a real treasure trove when it comes to fascinating tourist attractions, but the frantic pace of the city can become a touch overbearing after a few days.
 If you’re looking for guided Egypt tours that include a visit to some some relaxing venues, please be sure to check out our Egypt tour packages.

 We offer some fantastic package tours, custom Egypt tours, and even a wide range of Nile cruise holidays.
-With more than 50 years of experience behind us, you can be sure your travel needs will be in good hands.
+All of our tours are professionally guided tours that include clean and modern air-conditioned transport so you can be sure your travel needs will be in good hands.